Carl Jung Shadow Work: Jungian Techniques, Journal Prompts & Integration Guide

 Integrating Shadow Work Into Daily Life

 Shadow work isn't just for therapy sessions or intensive retreats.
 It can become a daily practice woven into ordinary life.
+In this sense, Jungian shadow work is one of the most transformative forms of inner work you can undertake, and many of the same resources (journals, apps, books) support both practices.

 Daily Trigger Tracking